Urgent Alert

 Grants are made available to California resident restaurant owners with fewer than five units and less than $3 million in revenue.
 The program prioritizes minority- and women-owned businesses.

-Over the last three years, PG&E and The PG&E Corporation Foundation have contributed $2.3 million.
-The funds will support 521 restaurants across PG&E’s service territory in Northern and Central California.
+Over the last three years, PG&E and The PG&E Corporation Foundation have contributed over $3 million.
+The funds will support nearly 700 restaurants across PG&E's service territory in Northern and Central California.
 The grants, ranging from $3,000 to $5,000, have helped restaurants stay afloat, enabling them to purchase needed energy efficient equipment and retain their staff during challenging financial times.

 Partners